Credit: Steve J. Sherman

 Representation: General Management

-Andrew Litton is Music Director of the New York City Ballet.
-He is also Conductor Laureate of the Bournemouth Symphony Orchestra and was previously Music Director Laureate of Norway’s Bergen Philharmonic.
-Under his leadership the Bergen Philharmonic gained international recognition through extensive recording and touring, making debuts at the BBC Proms, at Amsterdam’s Concertgebouw, and appearances at Vienna’s Musikverein, Berlin’s Philharmonie, and New York’s Carnegie Hall.
-For his work with the Bergen Philharmonic, Norway’s King Harald V knighted him with the Norwegian Royal Order of Merit.
+Andrew Litton is Music Director of the New York City Ballet and Conductor Laureate of the Bournemouth Symphony Orchestra.
+He was previously Music Director of Norway’s Bergen Philharmonic, where he led the orchestra to international acclaim through extensive touring and recordings, including debuts at the BBC Proms, Amsterdam’s Concertgebouw, Vienna’s Musikverein, Berlin’s Philharmonie, and Carnegie Hall.
+For his contributions, he was awarded the Norwegian Royal Order of Merit by King Harald V.

-Andrew was Principal Conductor of the Bournemouth Symphony Orchestra from 1988-1994.
-During this time, he led the orchestra on their first American tour and produced 14 recordings, including the Grammy-winning Belshazzar’s Feast.
-As Music Director of the Dallas Symphony Orchestra from 1994-2006, he hired over one third of the players, led the orchestra on three major European tours, appeared four times at Carnegie Hall, created a children’s television series broadcast nationally and in widespread use in school curricula, produced 28 recordings, and helped raise the orchestra’s endowment from $19 million to $100 million.
-He regularly guest conducts leading orchestras and opera companies around the globe and adds to his discography of over 130 recordings, which have garnered America’s Grammy Award, France’s Diapason d’Or and other honours.
+Litton served as Principal Conductor of the Bournemouth Symphony Orchestra from 1988 to 1994, leading its first American tour and making 14 recordings, including the Grammy-winning Belshazzar’s Feast.
+As Music Director of the Dallas Symphony Orchestra (1994–2006), he led three European tours, appeared four times at Carnegie Hall, created a nationally broadcast children’s television series, produced 28 recordings, and helped grow the orchestra’s endowment from $19 million to $100 million.

-An avid opera conductor with a keen theatrical sense, Andrew has led major opera companies throughout the world, including the Metropolitan Opera, Royal Opera Covent Garden, Australian Opera and Deutsche Oper Berlin.
-In Norway, he was key to founding the Bergen National Opera, where he led numerous critically acclaimed performances.
-He often conducts semi-staged opera programmes with symphony orchestras.
-During his 14-year tenure as Artistic Director of the Minnesota Orchestra Sommerfest, he concluded the festival with sold-out performances of Salomé, Der Rosenkavalier, Madama Butterfly, La Bohème, Tosca, Rigoletto, La Traviata and others.
-He conducted the BBC National Orchestra of Wales at the 2021 BBC Cardiff Singer of the World competition.
+A frequent opera conductor with a strong theatrical sense, Litton has led performances at the Metropolitan Opera, Royal Opera House Covent Garden, Australian Opera, and Deutsche Oper Berlin.
+He played a key role in founding Bergen National Opera and conducted many of its acclaimed productions.
+As Artistic Director of the Minnesota Orchestra’s Sommerfest for 14 years, he concluded each season with sold-out opera performances including Salome, Der Rosenkavalier, Madama Butterfly, Tosca, and La Traviata.
+In 2021, he conducted the BBC National Orchestra of Wales for the Cardiff Singer of the World competition.

-Andrew’s work with New York City Ballet has earned praise from critics, dancers, and audiences, bringing new prominence to the Ballet’s orchestra.
-He began his ballet work while still a Juilliard student, performing as on-stage pianist for Rudolf Nureyev, Natalia Makarova, and Cynthia Gregory.
+Litton’s work with New York City Ballet has earned praise from dancers, critics, and audiences, bringing fresh prominence to the company’s orchestra.
+He began his ballet career as an onstage pianist at Juilliard, performing with Rudolf Nureyev, Natalia Makarova, and Cynthia Gregory.
+He made his Royal Ballet debut in December 2023 and debuted with the Bayerisches Staatsballett in 2024.

-Born in New York City, Andrew graduated from the Fieldston School and earned both Bachelor’s and Master’s degrees from The Juilliard School in Piano and Conducting.
-He served as assistant conductor at La Scala and at the National Symphony under Rostropovich.
-His many honours in addition to Norway’s Order of Merit include Yale’s Sanford Medal, the Elgar Society Medal, and an Honorary Doctorate from the University of Bournemouth.
+A New York native, Andrew earned both his Bachelor’s and Master’s degrees in Piano and Conducting from The Juilliard School, later serving as assistant conductor at La Scala and with the National Symphony under Mstislav Rostropovich.
+His honours include Norway’s Royal Order of Merit, Yale University’s Sanford Medal, the Elgar Society Medal, and an Honorary Doctorate from Bournemouth University.

 PDF